 For long, Sri Lanka was viewed as an underrated travel destination.
-After the end to the political turmoil and civil war in 2009, the number of tourists visiting Sri Lanka every year has been ascending.
+After the end of the political turmoil and civil war in 2009, the number of tourists visiting Sri Lanka every year has been ascending.
 Sri Lanka is a small island country in the Indian Ocean.
 It is often referred to as the Teardrop of India or Pearl of the Indian Ocean.

-The tropical coastline and tones of greenery are luring more and more travellers.
+The tropical coastline and tones of greenery are luring more and more travelers.
 Whether you’re a culture vulture or a beach bum, the experiences and activities offered by this little island country give you many amazing things to do.

-If art galleries, quaint cafes, quiet lanes, enchanting temples, designer boutiques, bookstores and heritage spots are on your mind, Sri Lanka definitely has you sorted.
+If art galleries, quaint cafes, quiet lanes, enchanting temples, designer boutiques, bookstores, and heritage spots are on your mind, Sri Lanka definitely has you sorted.
 The best part is that there’s something for everyone and in every field possible.

 Whether you’re an adventure lover or a fan of massive beaches, Sri Lanka is nothing but a big explosion wrapped in small packaging.

 If a trip to Sri Lanka has been on your bucket list for a while now, here are 10 amazing things you must do.

 One of the pre-requisites before planning a trip to Sri Lanka is checking on the climate.
 The island witnesses tropical, monsoon climate all year round.
 If you plan to visit the southwest part (Galle, Colombo, Hikkaduwa) of the country, December until March is the best time.
 However, Sri Lanka’s north and eastern parts are best from May until August.

 If you want to visit the whole country, April and September are good months.